BC Northern Rail (BCN) is a proto-freelanced model-railroad, whose fictional company is based in Stewart, BC.

 The BC Northern started as a trucking company BC Northern Express based in Prince George in 1967, providing long distance and special cargo transportation throughout the country and up to Alaska.

 This was followed by marine activities, in agurated as BC Northern Marine, based in Stewart BC in 1986, at times providing barge services between Seattle, Vancouver, Prince Rupert, Stewart, various smaller communities and Alaska.
-Competition in the barge business is strong, so the routes to Seattle and Alaska are provided by Alaska Marine these days.
-BC Northern Marine operates barges unsheduled as needed with a fleet of tugs and three large rail-barges available.
-The barges have been build following the schematics of the Alaska Marine barge for compatibility and interchangability.
+Competition in the barge business is strong, so the route from Seattle to Alaska is provided by Alaska Marine Lines these days and from Prince Rupert to Alaska by the CN AquaTrain barge service.
+BC Northern Marine now operates barges semi sheduled between Vancouver, Prince Rupert, Stewart, Alice Arm and Laxgalts’ap with a fleet of tugs and three large rail-barges available.
+The barges have been build learning from the (patented) schematics of the Alaska Marine Lines barges for compatibility and interchangability, however employing a different concept adapted to the smaller barges in use.
 A fleet of bulk cargo barges, transporting forest products or construction material is also maintained.

 The fleet is completed with three offshore anchor handling supply tugs of various age, which are used for long distance barge operations as well as platform supply and relocation duties.